briantim16/TF-Automated-Pipeline-Demo/README.md

 # Azure setup

-•	Open VS Code, open the folder “c:\tf-demo\Code\”<br>
 •	In VSCode, open the following files:<br>
     	../terraform/adobuild/terraform.tfvars<br>
-    	../terraform/azureprep/terraform.tfvars<br>
+    	../terraform/azureprep/terraform.tfvars<br><br>
 •	Follow the instructions in the comments for each file – no other changes need to be made to any files in the demo.
-Making additional changes will result in unknown behavior and is not recommended.<br>
+Making additional changes will result in unknown behavior and is not recommended.<br><br>
-•	SAVE YOUR CHANGES<br>
+•	SAVE YOUR CHANGES<br><br>
-•	Open a Terminal window, change directory to “c:…\terraform\azureprep”<br>
+•	Open a Terminal window, change directory to “c:…\terraform\azureprep”<br><br>
 •	If you haven’t continued from the previous steps above, log into your Azure account: “az login --use-device-code”, otherwise, skip this step.
-If you have multiple Azure subscriptions, ensure you have changed your context to the appropriate subscription and have “Contributor” or “Owner” permissions<br>
+If you have multiple Azure subscriptions, ensure you have changed your context to the appropriate subscription and have “Contributor” or “Owner” permissions<br><br>
-•	At the PowerShell Terminal window prompt, type: “terraform init” and hit “enter”<br>
+•	At the PowerShell Terminal window prompt, type: “terraform init” and hit “enter”<br><br>
 •	At the PowerShell Terminal window prompt, type: “terraform apply -auto-approve” and hit “enter”.
-This will generate two Azure Resource Groups, two Azure Storage Accounts, two Key Vaults, a number of Key Vault secrets, and two Azure SPN’s and apply “Contributor” permissions to the target subscription(s).<br>
+This will generate two Azure Resource Groups, two Azure Storage Accounts, two Key Vaults, a number of Key Vault secrets, and two Azure SPN’s and apply “Contributor” permissions to the target subscription(s).<br><br>
-> IF Terraform fails creating a resource, try running the “terraform apply -auto-approve” again, sometimes the Azure/Terraform automation doesn’t get all the automatic ‘depends on’ logic right the first time<br>
+> IF Terraform fails creating a resource, try running the “terraform apply -auto-approve” again, sometimes the Azure/Terraform automation doesn’t get all the automatic ‘depends on’ logic right the first time.<br>
 > Open your Azure Portal and verify you now have two Resource Groups:<br>
     	"MCAPS-prod-demo" – w/storage account: prodstoragetfdemo and a Key Vault w/multiple secrets<br>
     	"MCAPS-dev-demo" – w/storage account: devstoragetfdemo and a Key Vault w/multiple secrets<br>

-Deploying
+# Deploying ADO Project

-•	Open VS Code, open the C:…\Code\Demo folder
-	    If you have not done so already, follow the instructions above to get your environment setup and/or follow the readme.md file
+•	Open VS Code, if you have not done so already, follow the instructions above to get your environment setup and/or follow the readme.md file<br><br>
-•	Open a Terminal window in VS Code, change directory to “c:…\Code\Demo”
+•	Open a Terminal window in VS Code, change directory to “c:…\terraform\adobuild”<br><br>
-•	Log into your Azure tenant and set context to the appropriate Subscription az login --use-device-code
+•	If you have not continued from a previous step, log into your Azure tenant and set context to the appropriate Subscription (az login --use-device-code)<br><br>
-•	In the terminal type: “terraform init” and hit “enter”
+•	In the terminal type: “terraform init” and hit “enter”<br><br>
-•	In the terminal type: “terraform plan”
+•	In the terminal type: “terraform plan”<br>
-	    Note: you do not need to specify the terraform.tfvars file because Terraform is smart enough to look for and use that file if it is present in the directory
-	    This will run and validate the plan but will not deploy anything If the plan successfully executes move onto the next step
+>	    Note: you do not need to specify the terraform.tfvars file because Terraform is smart enough to look for and use that file if it is present in the directory.
+This will run and validate the plan but will not deploy anything.
+If the plan successfully executes move onto the next step.<br><br>

-•	In the terminal type: “terraform apply -auto-approve” This will run and apply the Terraform code to your ADO environment
+•	In the terminal type: “terraform apply -auto-approve”.
+This will run and apply the Terraform code to your ADO environment.<br>
-	    NOTE: if there are 401 errors when Terraform is attempting to build the environment, this is likely due to improper permissions on the Personal Access Token, double check that the appropriate scope/permissions have been granted to the PAT and try again.
+> NOTE: if there are 401 errors when Terraform is attempting to build the environment, this is likely due to improper permissions on the Personal Access Token, double check that the appropriate scope/permissions have been granted to the PAT and try again.<br><br>

-•	Log into ADO and verify the new ADO Project is visible Run the pipelines, verify in the Azure portal that the appropriate resources are being created, deleted, etc…
+•	Log into ADO and verify the new ADO Project is visible<br><br>
-        NOTE: you will likely need to approve resource access the first time you run a pipeline, simply approve the request and the pipeline will execute, this is a one-time approval
+•	Run the pipelines, verify in the Azure portal that the appropriate resources are being created, deleted, etc… NOTE: you will likely need to approve resource access the first time you run a pipeline, simply approve the request and the pipeline will execute, this is a one-time approval.<br><br>
-•	If desired, you can connect to the repo generated by the Demo, create a branch, make some updates, commit, and push with the pipelines – this is purely optional
+•	If desired, you can connect to the repo generated by the Demo, create a branch, make some updates, commit, and push with the pipelines – this is purely optional, keep in mind anything you create with the demo will need to be manually deleted later as there are only "plan" and "apply" pipelines.
+Or build your own "destroy" pipeline as an exercise.
+Future versions of this demo will have instructions on how to do this.<br><br>

-CLEAN UP YOUR ENVIRONMENT
+# CLEAN UP YOUR ENVIRONMENT

-•	When you are done, clean up the resources from the terminal:
-	    Type: “terraform destroy -auto-approve” and hit “enter” This will delete all ADO resources previously deployed by the Demo
+•	When you are done, clean up the resources from the terminal.
+Ensure you are still in the “c:…\terraform\adobuild” folder and type: “terraform destroy -auto-approve” and hit “enter”.
+This will delete all ADO resources previously deployed by the Demo.<br><br>

-•	In the Terminal window, change directory to “c:…\Code\CreateAzResources” Run “terraform init”
-	    Run “terraform destroy -auto-approve”, this will destroy the Service Principals, Storage Accounts, Key Vaults and Resource Groups
+•	In the Terminal window, change directory to “c:…\terraform\azureprep”, run “terraform init”, run “terraform destroy -auto-approve”.
+This will destroy the Service Principals, Storage Accounts, Key Vaults and Resource Groups.<br><br>

-•	Log into your Azure Portal – manually locate and delete the Resource Group(s) deployed by the ADO pipeline(s)
+•	Log into your Azure Portal – manually locate and delete the Resource Group(s) deployed by the ADO pipeline(s)<br><br>